 Heavy Metals – Metals such as mercury and lead are frequently found in many of the foods people consume and many of the water reserves individuals drink from and bathe in.
 These toxins are said to collect in reproductive organs over time.
 Should a reproductive organ sustain enough of an infiltration, fertility struggles could ensue.

-Skin Care Products – Some popular lotions and creams used to remedy a variety of skin maladies often contain chemicals called retinols.
+Skin Care Products – Some popular lotions, creams, and other skin care products, used to remedy a variety of skin maladies often contain chemicals called retinols.
 When used in excess, retinols may not only inhibit conception but also have the potential to damage fetuses.

 Hair Dyes – Certain hair coloring products contain various endocrine disruptors that enter a person’s body by seeping through the scalp and possibly have a negative impact on reproductive ability.